ScottLogic/blog/_posts/2016-11-22-using-rally-to-benchmark-elasticsearch.md

 title: Using Rally to benchmark Elasticsearch queries
 date: 2016-11-22 00:00:00 Z
 categories:
-- dsmith
 - Data Engineering
 author: dsmith
 layout: default_post
 summary: In this post I describe how to use Elastic's Rally to generate benchmarks for your private Elasticsearch queries and clusters.
 I'll be creating a benchmark which allows comparison of an unscored query with one where scoring is enabled.
 ---

 Elasticsearch is a popular open source search and analysis engine which is used in applications ranging from search to large-scale log aggregation and analysis.